sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Register access with bit masks, bit-fields, and register-description structures
 - Writing simple GPIO, timer, and UART drivers
 - Reading a datasheet and a reference manual

+**Worked example:** a UART driver written directly against hardware registers from the datasheet, and the same driver breaking as soon as `volatile` is removed.

 [🗒️Lecture Notes (HTML)](../files/c/Week_50_Memory_Mapped_IO_and_Registers.html)